cisco/elsy/docs/bestpractices.md

 - When debugging a particularly strange issue and you want to make sure that stale state is not a factor.

-`lc` provides a simple mechanism to enable this, just call `lc teardown` and then revisit the "Cloning a new Repo" section.
+elsy provides a simple mechanism to enable this, just call `lc teardown` and then revisit the "Cloning a new Repo" section.

 ## Viewing docker-compose Commands

-`lc` is just an opinionated wrapper around `docker-compose` and as such it sometimes hides how `docker-compose` is being used.
+elsy is just an opinionated wrapper around `docker-compose` and as such it sometimes hides how `docker-compose` is being used.

-It is always possible to view the exact `docker-compose` commands that `lc` is running by using the `--debug` flag when running your command (e.g., `lc --debug bootstrap`).
+It is always possible to view the exact `docker-compose` commands that elsy is running by using the `--debug` flag when running your command (e.g., `lc --debug bootstrap`).

 ## Executing docker-compose Commands

-If you want to run plain old `docker-compose` commands in your repo, you should use `lc` to do it by running `lc dc -- COMMAND` (the `--` ensures that lc will not attempt to process any arguments that follow it, it is not required in all cases.)
+If you want to run plain old `docker-compose` commands in your repo, you should use elsy to do it by running `lc dc -- COMMAND` (the `--` ensures that elsy will not attempt to process any arguments that follow it, it is not required in all cases.)

 For example, to run a specific service with a custom entrypoint:

     lc dc -- run --entrypoint=/bin/bash prodserver

-You may be asking yourself "Why do I need to use `lc` to run docker-compose commands?".
+You may be asking yourself "Why do I need to use elsy to run docker-compose commands?".
-The reason is that `lc` is doing some things under the hood (e.g., declaring a specific compose project-name, linking in a parent compose file) and to correctly interact with the compose-managed containers you need `lc` to setup this wiring for every call.
+The reason is that elsy is doing some things under the hood (e.g., declaring a specific compose project-name, linking in a parent compose file) and to correctly interact with the compose-managed containers you need elsy to setup this wiring for every call.

 ## Viewing Logs